WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Foothill canyons.
 Rocks, openings.
 Summer.

 Stephanomeria pauciflora has a very slender, nearly vertical mass of thin, green stems with scattered pink/purple/white flowers.
-Last year's dried, almost white stems are almost always present at the bottom of the new green growth.
+Last year's dried, almost white stems are usually present at the bottom of the new green growth.
 Look for Wirelettuce in the sandy crevices of rocky canyon areas.

 As noted above, Thomas Nuttall named this genus in 1841, but in 1827 John Torrey had named this species Prenanthes pauciflora from a specimen collected by Edwin James in the Rockies.
 In 1909 Aven Nelson re-examined Prenanthes pauciflora and realized that it belonged in the genus that Nuttall had created.
 Nelson renamed the species "Stephanomeria pauciflora".
 "Pauciflora" is Latin for "few flowers".